How to hunt in the UK without any kind of license

 • The power limit without a license for an air pistol is 6 ft/lb of pressure per square inch

-• You are not allowed to fire a shot within 50 metres of a public highway, which is any paved road openly accessible to public vehicles on public land.
+You are not allowed to fire a shot within 50 meters of a public highway, which is any paved road openly accessible to public vehicles on public land.

-• If you shoot a wild animal with an air rifle it is almost guaranteed to die, but if the initial shot wasn’t fatal it will develop gangrene from the lead pellet and die from disease.
-This applies to large game like deer which are far to big to kill with a single shot from an air rifle, but the animal will later die painfully from gangrene, making it very important to always be aware of your shots.
-Hitting a farmers sheep after a missed shot could turn permission to hunt on someones land into a very nasty prosecution case.
+If you shoot a wild animal with an air rifle it is almost guaranteed to die, but if the initial shot isn’t fatal it will develop gangrene from the lead pellet and die from disease.
+This applies to large game like deer which are far too big to kill with a single shot from an air rifle, but the animal will later die painfully from gangrene, making it very important to always be aware of your shots.
+Hitting a farmer’s sheep after a missed shot could turn permission to hunt on someone’s land into a very nasty prosecution case.

-• Large game like deer or boar aren’t allowed to be shot, and it would be pointless as you’d have no chance of killing such a large animal with a shot from an air rifle.
+Large game like deer or boar are only allowed to be hunted with specific licensed weapons, and it would be pointless as you’d have no chance of killing such a large animal with a shot from an air rifle.

-Basically if you don’t have a firearms license and are over the age of 18, as long as you have the landowners permission you can hunt where you like.
-There are restrictions on what you can shoot though which are limited to small game like rabbits, squirrels and wood pigeon.
+Basically, if you don’t have a firearms license and are over the age of 18, as long as you have the landowner’s permission you can hunt where you like.
+There are restrictions on what you can shoot though which are limited to small game like rabbits, squirrels, and wood pigeons.

-The biggest restriction to hunting with an air rifle is range, which is limited to about 30 metres at the most with a legal limit air rifle.
-This limits the tactics available when hunting as now you have to creep round hedge corners and slowly pop up over bumps to see if there’s anything within range.
-The biggest problem you’ll face when hunting with is slowly turning a corner to see a group of rabbits just out of range further up the field, something that seems to happen far to often.
+The biggest restriction to hunting with an air rifle is its range, which is limited to about 30 meters at the most with a legal limit air rifle.
+This limits the tactics available when hunting as now you have to creep around hedge corners and slowly pop up over bumps to see if there’s anything within range.
+The biggest problem you’ll face when hunting is slowly turning a corner to see a group of rabbits just out of range further up the field, something that seems to happen far too often.